Hi everyone,

 We made it to the expo around 5PM.
 It was just OK, not like your normal marathon expo with all kinds of neat things to look at.
 The high lite of the evening was the pasta party.
 Not only was the meal good (3 plates of spaghetti...oops) but the people attending were some of the fittest people I have every encountered.
 Anne Lundblad was in attendance.
 She is just the #1 ranked female ultra runner in the country right now(and won this race too).
 There were a number of runners who had just ran the Olympic Marathon Trials two weeks ago.
 What impressed me most was the number of return runners.
 There was one runner who had completed the race 34 consecutive years and 36 total times.
 For me to do that I would be in my late 70's!!
 I'll give it a shot, only 32 more years in a row to go.
 There were awards for those who had completed 10 times and 20 times; awards they call the "500" and "1000" mile finishers.
 After finishing the awards banquet, we returned to our luxurious hotel for race prep.

 Unlike last year, my "food" for the race was made at home and frozen.
 Last year it took me about two hours to measure out and basically concoct my gel mixture.
 Jeff said I looked like a mad scientist.
 I normally eat only gels consisting of either vanilla Hammer Gel or a combination of the vanilla gel and Perpetuem that I mix into a gel.
 I found this year that although this combination works, I do need to take in more "solid" foods during races longer than the marathon distance.
 Everything was then laid out and then packed for the race.
 In most races, you can forget something and get by.
 During an ultra, forget something important like extra socks or anti-chafing accessories, and your race is over before it starts.
-It was then to bed for a bad night of sleep.

 As I walked I hoped that it would warm up some, I was shivering and didn't enjoy the prospect of running in 29-30 degrees for the next eight to nine hours.
 After a quick visit to a dark alley for a rest room call, I made it to the starting line about five minutes ahead of time.
 I took this time to focus and decide how I was going to attack the course.
 I always set three goals for myself: my best scenario/dream goal, my I'm happy with that, and the just finish goal.
 My "dream goal" was to finish in 8:30 or better.
 I believed I had trained properly for it, but a lot can happen to you during an eight to nine hour run.
 My "I'll be happy with that goal" was to break nine hours.
 I ran 9:07 last year so I just had to beat that.
 Of course the last goal was to just finish the race in the allotted 12 hour time limit.
 I saw plenty of bloody people last year so again, anything can happen.
 The starters gun finally went off and so were we.
 The first 2.7 miles is roadway with a continuous incline that takes you up to the Appalachian Trail.
 I had decided that I was going to run this part at a decent pace, around an 8 to 8:30 pace until I reached the trail and the treacherous rocks.
 At around the 2 mile mark I realized my first mistake of the day, going out too fast.
 I was breathing pretty hard when I noticed I was still in the pack with the leaders, and they had to be going at a 6:30ish pace... duh!
 I was treating this like a 10 mile race and not a 50 miler.
 So I backed off and even took a walking break just to get my time back within reason and get my breathing to calm down.
 Shortly there after I was on the trail.
 For the first mile or so, the trail alternates between your dirt and rock covered trail to a paved trail.
 The trail also continues to rise during this time.
 It was during this time that I noticed how fun it was to run on mountainous trails, the scenery was beautiful, it kinda felt like I was playing.
 And so it continued until the trail turned mostly rocky and less dirt and rock.
 I had to slow my pace to avoid tripping and falling, something I had already observed others do.
 I was starting to remember that I don't like rocks, I just can't figure out how to run them quickly.
 I was now being passed by people who looked like they were running on the road.
 Granted, maybe they lived nearby and trained regularly on the trails, but what the heck, maybe I needed to run just a little more recklessly.
 So I did and it didn't take long before the inevitable happened.
 While cruising along I stepped on what I thought were leaves which turned out to be rocks under the leaves.